RDF-STaX/rdf-stax.github.io/docs/ontology.md

 ## Versioning and releases

 RDF-STaX follows the [Semantic Versioning 2](https://semver.org/) scheme.
 The version number is stored in the `owl:versionInfo` annotation property of the ontology and is a part of the version IRI.
 The `dev` version corresponds to the `main` branch of the repository.
 The `stable` version is an alias for the latest tagged release.
-When you don't specify a version, the `stable` version is used.
+When you don't specify a version, the `dev` version is used.

 The dropdown at the top of the page allows you to switch between different versions of the documentation.
 Previous releases can also be found on [GitHub](https://github.com/RDF-STaX/rdf-stax.github.io/releases).